eslint/eslint/docs/rules/space-in-brackets.md

 ## Rule Details

 This rule aims to maintain consistency around the spacing inside of square brackets, either by disallowing spaces inside of brackets between the brackets and other tokens or enforcing spaces.
 Multi-line array and object literals with no values on the same line as the brackets are excepted from this rule as this is a common pattern.
+Object literals that are used as the first or last element in an array are also ignored.

 ### Options